drakkan/sftpgo/docs/groups.md

 A user can be a member of a primary group and many secondary groups.
 Depending on the group type, the settings are inherited differently.

+:warning: SFTPGo groups are completely unrelated to system groups.
+Therefore, it is not necessary to add Linux/Windows groups to use SFTPGo groups.

 The following settings are inherited from the primary group:

 - home dir, if set for the group will replace the one defined for the user.
 The `%username%` placeholder is replaced with the username